-1. The Disciplinary Committee will consist of members as designated by the Governing Body.

-- 2. All necessary procedural information as provided for in the Provincial Regulation must be included with the written summons, which must be issued at least five days before the hearing. - 3.
+- 1. The Disciplinary Committee will consist of members as designated by the Governing Body. - 2.
+All necessary procedural information as provided for in the Provincial Regulation must be included with the written summons, which must be issued at least five days before the hearing. - 3.
 The rights of the learner as regards due process will be respected and explained to him/her.
 This will include the right to appeal within (5) school days, against the finding and/or sanction applied by the disciplinary committee. - 4.
-If the learner does not attend, the hearing may be conducted in his/her absence. - 5.
-The Governing Body must keep a record of the proceedings of the hearing, and may inform, in writing, the Head of Department of its decision to suspend a learner, or must inform the Head of Department within 24 hours of its recommendation to expel the learner.
+The learner has the right to be represented by legal counsel, in which case written explanation of the charges must be given, or, in less serious cases the learner may be represented by a parent, guardian or designated person. - 5.
+If the learner does not attend, the hearing may be conducted in his/her absence. - 6.
+The learner must be heard by impartial person(s) and be treated with dignity during the process. - 7.
+The Governing Body must keep a record of the proceedings of the hearing, and - Inform the parents, in writing, of the decision of the governing body on whether or not the learner is guilty of misconduct, and the penalty to be imposed in the case of suspension or expulsion. - Inform, in writing, the Head of Department of its decision to suspend a learner, or - Inform the Head of Department within 24 hours of its recommendation to expel the learner.